-Here is a look at the life of former Texas Governor Rick Perry.
+Here is a look at the life of 2016 presidential candidate and former Texas Governor Rick Perry.

 Birth date: March 4, 1950